|

 What does a beginner quilter need?

-A quilter needs a sewing machine, iron and ironing board, pins, good quality thread, needles if hand quilting, fabric, batting, a rotary cutter, cutting mat, quilting ruler, and scissors.
+A quilter needs a sewing machine, iron and ironing board, pins, good quality thread, needles if hand quilting, fabric, batting, a rotary cutter, a cutting mat, a quilting ruler, and scissors.

-Chalk pencils are also useful for marking quilting lines.
-You might also want embroidery thread or labels for signing your quilt.
+Chalk pencils are also helpful for marking quilting lines.
+You might also want embroidery thread or labels to sign your quilt.

 What is the easiest quilt pattern for a beginner?

-The absolute easiest quilt pattern is a simple patchwork quilt.
+The absolute most straightforward quilt pattern is a simple patchwork quilt.
 Want to make it even easier?
 Make a smaller quilt.

 Stick with modern patterns that are made with squares and rectangles.
 Triangles and other shapes can be harder to get right.